SilverPoision/Rock-ON/README.md

 # Rock-ON (A One-Shoot Killer)
 ![Rock-ON Logo](Logo.jpg)

 Rock-On is a all in one recon tool that will help your Recon process give a boost.
-It is mainley aim to automate the whole recon methods and save the time that is being wasted in doing this all stuff manually.
+It is mainley aimed to automate the whole process of recon and save the time that is being wasted in doing this all stuffs manually.

 # Requirements